Edward Adamson: Art and healing at Netherne (1951–1981)

-Polonska had been an artist before the onset of schizophrenia, but when Adamson first met her, she was scrubbing the hospital floors.
-For Polonska to practise her sculpture, Adamson had to persuade the hospital authorities to lift the restrictions on 'potential offensive weapons in the hands of mental patients' so she could have a hammer and chisel.
+Polonsky had been an artist before she was compelled to live in Netherne, probably 1948 to 1982, but when Adamson first met her, she was scrubbing the hospital floors.
+For Polonsky to practise her sculpture, Adamson had to persuade the hospital authorities to lift the restrictions on 'potential offensive weapons in the hands of mental patients' so she could have a hammer and chisel.
 In 1971 the Arts Council of Great Britain released a short film, "Rolanda Polonsky, Sculptor".
-Polonska is filmed at Netherne, where she had already been living for 24 years, 'talking about her work, and the meanings that it has for her.
+Polonsky is filmed at Netherne, where she had already been living for 24 years, 'talking about her work, and the meanings that it has for her.
 Her art is deeply religious and personal, and she uses Christian themes in a refreshing and idiosyncratic way'.
-The film features, among other works, her masterpiece Stations of the Cross, which are in the Collection (along with several other sculptures and about 2000 sketches and drawings) but are still the original plaster casts, funding never found to cast them in bronze.
+The film features, among other works, her masterpiece Stations of the Cross, which are in the Collection (along with several other sculptures and about 2500 sketches and drawings) but are still the original plaster casts, funding never found to cast them in bronze.

-Adamson met his long-term partner and collaborator, the teacher and writer John Timlin (1930-2020), in 1953 at Timlin's production of Kenneth Woollard's play "Morning Departure" (1948).
+Adamson met his long-term partner and collaborator, the teacher and writer John Timlin (1930–2020), in 1953 at Timlin's production of Kenneth Woollard's play "Morning Departure" (1948).
 Timlin was working with 'emotionally disturbed' children in East London, and subsequently contacted Adamson about a series of drawings of apples by a boy, Tommy, who he was working with.
 Adamson visited the school, and met the children and looked at their paintings.
 Adamson and Timlin then worked together until Adamson's death.
 They wrote and lectured on art and mental health, and exhibited the Adamson Collection across the world, including Europe, Japan, Canada and the United States.